 Your condition may require you to undergo a variety of treatments, including physical therapy, exercise, use of braces and/or casts, and surgery.
 There are no cures for the condition, but several treatment options to help lessen the severity of the impact of the genetic disorder.

 If you are approved for SSDI, you may have dependents who are also eligible to receive benefits from your credits, such as minor children.
-In order to support your disability case, you need to provide as much documentation and as much medical records as possible.
+In order to support your disability case, you need to provide as much documentation and as many medical records as possible.

 The Costs Contributed to Treating Club Foot